 The organization has entered into a contract in FY2009 to evaluate a special campaign intended to raise \$1 million to help to expand the program, services, and facilities of the organization through a Phase I capital renovation project that was completed in November 2012.
-Outstanding pledges from this original campaign as of June 30, 2016 are \$5,000 from one entity who made an extended pledge payment agreement.
-All other pledges have been fulfilled and utilized to date.
+The organization does not have any outstanding pledges as of June 30, 2017 and the project is deemed completed.